Massachusetts

 Keep Copies of All Submitted Reports

-Make copies of all paper forms and securely store them for a minimum of 3 years to stay in compliance in MA.
-Forms, waste determinations, training, records, and more may be requested during compliance inspections.
+Make copies of all paper forms and securely store them for a minimum of 3 years to stay in compliance in Massachusetts.

 Common Mistakes in RCRA Reporting and How to Avoid Them